-Walking along the shore of the Dead Sea gives a you a clear vision of how quickly nature reacts to human intervention.
+Walking along the shore of the Dead Sea gives you a clear vision of how quickly nature reacts to human intervention.
 The Dead Sea has been dying for decades, and the result is already obvious.

 Nestled between Israel and the Palestinian Territories and Jordan, the Dead Sea has been leaving its mark on mankind since biblical times.
 Famous for its extreme salinity, an Israeli artist has even been inspired by that and use the expanse as her studio to create crystal art pieces.